o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/FBX-Motion-Sampling-Settings/README.md

 # Fbx Motion Sampling Settings

-The motion sampling modifier allows control over the the quality and memory and disk size of our motion assets.
+The motion sampling modifier allows control over the quality and memory and disk size of our motion assets.
 This modifier is automatically created for every motion in the Fbx.

 ### Some technical background information